-Villa-García, who gives examples where a DP that is base-generated in the left periphery does not get default case but it gets its case from lower down.
+41 For independent evidence for this approach to Case, see Villa-García (2015), Stjepanović (2011), Saito (2016), Aldridge (2018), Dadan (in press), among others.
+Particularly strong are the arguments given by Villa-García, who gives examples where a DP that is base-generated in the left periphery does not get default case but it gets its case from lower down.
 Since the relevant functional head does not c-command the DP at any point of the derivation, Villa-García concludes that it must be the case that the DP probes down to be Case-licensed, as in Bošković's (2007) approach.

-33Since we are dealing here with a matrix question, Infl would actually move to C; however, such movement would not take place if (25) is embedded under a verb like ask, since inversion does not take place in indirect questions.
+42Since we are dealing here with a matrix question, which in English involves Infl-to-C movement (inversion), Infl would actually move to C; however, such movement would not take place if (26) is embedded under a verb like ask, since inversion does not take place in indirect questions.